johnhh-dev/proxmox-multios-vm-factory/README.md

 ---

-# 🧠 VM Factory (Terraform)
+# 🧠 Terraform VM Factory

-VM provisioning is fully automated using Terraform.
+VM provisioning is fully automated using **Terraform**.

-Infrastructure is declared as code and deployed via **GitHub Actions**.
+Terraform configuration defines VM specifications and automatically deploys machines to Proxmox using the Proxmox API.

 Example VM definition: